molgenis/projects-solve-rd/README.md

 # Molgenis Solve RD Database

-The `molgenis-solve-rd` contains all of the scripts and workflows for updating the Molgenis SolveRD database.
+The `molgenis-solve-rd` repository contains all of the scripts, EMX files, and other files for updating the RD3 database.

+## Overview

+Scripts, data files, and other files are stored in a number of subfolders.

+- `data/`: In this folder you can find all outputs (data, emx, etc.) from the scripts located in the `R/` and `python` folder.
+All files stored here are imported into the solve-rd database using the scripts located in `shell/`
+- `public/`: This folder contains the custom molgenis apps, documents, other files imported into the Solve-RD databases (non-data files).
+Additional information can be found in the `public/README.md` file.
+- `python/`: All python scripts that run in Molgenis as scheduled jobs are stored in this folder.
+- `R/`: This folder has R scripts that were used to build EMX files from datasets, process data, and other tasks.
+Outputs from these scripts are located in `data/`, and then imported using one of scripts in `shell/`.
+The R workspace uses [renv](https://github.com/rstudio/renv) to manage packages.
+- `shell/`: scripts for sending data to the production/acceptance servers
+- `www/`: various static assets (i.e., images, documents, etc.)

+In addition, the `archive` folder has files that I'm not ready to remove.
+The `dev` folder is exlained in the following section.

 ## Getting Started

-Many of the scripts and workflows are written in R. It is recommended to have the latest version of R installed from [CRAN](https://cran.r-project.org).
-This workspace also uses the [renv](https://cran.r-project.org/package=renv) package.
-Once R is installed, the project library can be restored using the following command.
+### Configuring R

+In the `dev` folder, you will find the `dev.R` file.
+Use this file to configure the R workspace.

+If you are working with R scripts, you will need to initialize the R library on your local machine.
+This workspace uses [renv](https://github.com/rstudio/renv) to manage R packages.
+Run the following command in the R console to initialize the R library locally.

 ```r
 renv::restore()
 ```

-## Project Structure

-Scripts, data files, and other files are stored in a number of subfolders.

-- data: all outputs from the scripts located in the `R/` folder.
-The files here are imported into the solve-rd database using the scripts located in `shell/`
-- public: custom molgenis apps, documents, other files imported into the Solve-RD databases.
-- python: data processing scripts that run in Molgenis
-- R: R workflows for generating EMX for new tables, transforming data, mapping variables, etc.
-- shell: scripts for sending data to the production/acceptance servers
-- www: various static assets (i.e., images, documents, etc.)

-### Workspace Management and Local Development Environment

-In the `dev` folder, you will find the `dev.R` file.
-Use this file to configure the R environment.
-This workspace uses `renv` to manage the R library.
-Use `renv::restore()` to install R packages locally. `renv` is &mdash; in principle &mdash; similar to yarn/npm.
-The `renv` folder contains all of the local R package library configuration files.

-You can also find the docker files for creating a local Molgenis instance in `dev/dev-env`.
-This is useful if you would like to test scripts locally.
-Export the `rd3` EMX from the acceptance server and upload into the local instance.